IT Audit of Business Processes. Better Prevent Than Cure

 - the department members use a separate job seekers base (Excel table), and the candidates funnel is kept in CRM.
 Accordingly, when a candidate for a definite vacancy is searched for, the suitable candidates are transferred from the base to the funnel manually;

-- after the candidate is handled in the funnel, the data often remain in the funnel without being transferred to the base (forgotten, not done on time).
+- after the candidate is processed in the funnel, the data often remain in the funnel without being transferred to the base (forgotten, not done on time).
 Consequently, the base becomes irrelevant, and cannot be relied upon.

 The company is aware of the existing problems and, probably, of their nature, but cannot identify and eliminate them.
 This means, the current challenges are addressed using some temporary measures, and no comprehensive solution is found.